O-DAREK/PMA-Wystawy/README.md

-# PMA-Wystawy
+# truefood
-Created with CodeSandbox
+The app is built using react.